jackdesert/dailydancer/README.md

   * Do not show "register by April 1"
   * Search in subject + plain for date
   * Make sure digital ocean is set for automatic backups
+  * Fix bug where when in UTC time it is a new month, but in Portland it is still the old month, and daily dancer assigns events to *Next Year* when it should assign them to this year

 Notes from my Sweetheart: